pytorch/pytorch.github.io/_posts/2022-6-12-geospatial-deep-learning-with-torchgeo.md

     # train a model, or make predictions using a pre-trained model
 ```

-All TorchGeo datasets are compatible with PyTorch DataLoaders, making them easy to integrate into existing training workflows.
+All TorchGeo datasets are compatible with PyTorch data loaders, making them easy to integrate into existing training workflows.
 The only difference between a benchmark dataset in TorchGeo and a similar dataset in torchvision is that each dataset returns a dictionary with keys for each PyTorch Tensor.

 <p align="center">
   <img src="/assets/images/techge-nwpu.png" width="100%">